Buying a house at auction in Australia can be as dramatic as it gets on the television.

 Although you want to show the selling agent that you’re a serious buyer, you should remember to remain tight-lipped about your budget.
 If the selling agent or a competitor finds out your maximum, they can take advantage of that information.

-Tip 5: Check If Sellers Are Accepting Offers Before The Auction
+Check if Sellers Are Accepting Offers Before Auction

 Making a pre-auction offer gives you the chance to seal the deal before anyone else has an opportunity to bid.
 If a seller is accepting pre-auction offers, you can evaluate the reserve price and make an offer.
 If the seller agrees to it, they’ll invite you for further negotiation or to sign the contract.
 Here are some steps you can take to make sure the seller considers your offer: